Navaneeth-05/powerbi-sales-data-modeling/README.md

 This project demonstrates the redesign of a complex sales data model into a clean and scalable Star Schema using Power BI.

 Starting with a highly connected dataset containing 23 tables, I transformed the original relational model into an optimized dimensional model consisting of fact and dimension tables.
-I also implemented Row-Level Security (RLS) to enable secure, role-based access to reports.
+Also implemented Row-Level Security (RLS) to enable secure, role-based access to reports.

 ## Features